neetcode-gh/lesson-data/howToUseNeetcode.md

 Graphs are even more complex.
 Some problems may require a simple DFS, but others may require a complex algorithm like Dijkstra's or a topological sort.

 To solve this problem, I created the [NeetCode 150](https://neetcode.io/practice?tab=problems) and [NeetCode 250](https://neetcode.io/practice?tab=problems) lists.
 These lists touch upon the vast majority of the topics you will see in coding interviews.
+They are ordered in a way that each problem builds on the previous ones.

 You don't need to solve *every* problem in them, but the more you practice the higher your chances.
 If you're in a rush, you should prioritize the easy and medium problems in these lists.